Mechanical and Mechatronics Engineering

 Project

-Marine farming of aquaculture is one of the fastest growing industries in New Zealand and requires a resilient supply of clean and cheap electrical energy.
+Marine farming or aquaculture is one of the fastest growing industries in New Zealand and requires a resilient supply of clean and cheap electrical energy.
 Tidal energy conversion has great potential for supplying New Zealand’s current and future energy needs, including the marine farming industry, and provides an opportunity to grow New Zealand’s economy.

 Previously, there have been attempts to use solar energy for aquafarming needs, however, the cost-effectiveness has been inconsistent and solar panels required frequent maintaining and replacing.
-Tidal energy is a more continual source of energy and have much higher energy density compared to solar.
-The aim of the project is to perform theoretical and experimental analysis of a concept design of a tidal energy converter compatible with conventional floating structures used in marine farming.
-The converter includes an underwater turbine and a generator.
-Shape of the turbine blades and mechanical (gear) connection of the turbine to the generator are to be optimised within the project.
+Tidal energy is a more continual source of energy and has much higher energy density compared to solar.

 Vladislav Sorokin